TheCloudMage/terraform-aws-kms-module/README.md

 <br>

-This variable should be passed containing the desired alias assigned to the provisioned KMS CMK.
+This variable should be passed containing the desired key alias that will be assigned to the provisioned KMS CMK for its value.

  <br>